ChandanieT/configure-ad/README.md

 <p>
 <img src="https://i.imgur.com/GrGObwq.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
-<p> Within Azure the Domain Controller VM (Windows Server 2022) named “DC-1” was created (with a user name "chandy") along with a resources group("lab5-AD") at the same time.
-Then the Client VM (Windows 10) named “Client-1” was also created with the same resources group and Vnet that was previously created.
+<p> Within Azure the Domain Controller VM (Windows Server 2022) named “DC-1” was created (with a user name "chandy") along with a resource group "lab5-AD") at the same time.
+Then the Client VM (Windows 10) named “Client-1” was also created and set under the same resources group and Vnet that was previously created.
 The NIC private ip address for DC-1 was set to static by going to Virtual machines>DC-1>networking>ipconfig.

-Both VMs confirmed to be in the same region, resource group and has the same Vnet by checking the topology in network watcher.
+Both VMs confirmed to be in the same location/region, resource group, and has the same Vnet by checking the topology in network watcher.
 </p>
 <br />